sqrw/sqrw.github.io/README.md

 ### Submitted Promises:     https://docs.google.com/spreadsheets/d/17zTsSlyybT_AXkJQJczquEeDuRu9EsMlSVHmrBmmj4k/edit?usp=sharing
 ### Disputed Promises:      https://docs.google.com/spreadsheets/d/1filYl5XipGHrbggNDPMp-dHYVo8CaOOatVVeeQwaNhs/edit?usp=sharing

-# Placeholder FAQ
-### How is Confidence Accuracy calculated?
-Each item is judged from 0-100% accurate based on the promise date and supporting links.
-'Broken' and 'Completed' items are judged the most harshly, and should include at least 2 supporting links, as well as the original promise to recieve 100% confidency.

 # Contributing

 We'd love to get contributions from you!
 For a quick guide to getting your system setup for developing StarCitizen Tracker take a look at the setup above.
 Once you are up and running, check out the [contributing guide](.github/PULL_REQUEST_TEMPLATE.md) to see how to get your changes and pull requests merged in.